How the Flute sounds

 Air Reed

-Unlike the saxophone, the flute does not have a reed that converts breath into vibration.
-So, in the case of the flute, it is called an air reed.
-In short, the breath alone creates the vibration.
+Unlike instruments like the saxophone, the flute does not have a reed that converts breath into vibrations.
+Therefore, in the case of the flute, we refer to it as an ‘air reed.’
+Essentially, it creates vibrations using only breath.

-Think of the arrow as the fluid and the yellow circle as the obstacle.
-When the speed of the fluid exceeds a certain speed, a Kalman vortex is created behind the obstacle.
-The higher the speed of the fluid, the finer the Kalman vortex will be, and makes the faster oscillation.
+Think of the arrows as fluid flow, and imagine the yellow circles as obstacles.
+When the speed of the fluid exceeds a certain threshold, Karman vortices form behind the obstacle.
+As the speed of the fluid increases, the Karman vortices become finer and the oscillations of these vortices become faster.

 Now let’s consider this in the case of the flute.

-When you play the flute, you blow against the edge of the lip plate.
-Think of this breath as fluid.
-And when you play the flute, you blow half of the breath in and the other half out.
-In other words, the edge of the lip plate is an obstacle to the fluid, so a Kalman vortex is created behind it, causing the air inside to vibrate.
-The vibration of the air is a change in pressure, which is transmitted to the inside of the pipe and resonates to produce sound.
-(For details, see below.)
+When playing the flute, you blow air towards the edge of the lip plate.
+We consider this air as fluid.
+With the flute, you blow as if half of the air goes inside and the other half goes outside.
+In other words, the edge of the lip plate acts as an obstacle to the fluid, causing Karman vortices to form behind it, which makes the air inside vibrate.
+The vibration of the air is a change in pressure, which propagates inside the tube and resonates to produce sound.
+(Further details will be explained later.)

-Earlier, I mentioned that the faster the speed of the fluid, the faster the vibration of the Kalman vortex.
-In other words, the faster the speed of the breath, the faster the vibration, and the higher the frequency of the sound.
-So, the higher the pitch, the faster you need to breathe.
+Earlier, it was mentioned that the faster the speed of the fluid, the faster the vibrations of the Karman vortices.
+Therefore, the faster the speed of the air you blow, the faster the vibrations and the higher the frequency of the sound produced.
+Higher frequency means higher pitch, so for higher notes, you need to blow air at a faster speed.

 Resonance of Open Tube

-In the case of the flute, the mouth piece and the tip of the foot tube are open, so it can be regarded as an open tube.
-In this open tube, only the sound of a specific frequency can be resonated and converted into a strong vibration.
-The sound of these resonant frequencies is what we hear.
+In the case of the flute, both ends of the flute, the embouchure hole and the open end of the footjoint, are open, making it an open tube.
+Using this open tube, specific frequencies of sound can resonate and amplify into strong vibrations.
+It is these resonant frequencies that we hear.

-So how is this frequency determined?
-It is determined by the length of the tube.
-This is also difficult to explain, so I will draw diagrams.
+Now, how are these frequencies determined?
+They are determined by the length of the tube.
+This is also difficult to explain without a diagram, so let me illustrate it.

-The sound vibrations are reflected at the end of the tube.
-(Strange as it may seem, it reflects even when the tube is open.)
-There is a frequency at which these traveling waves and reflected waves overlap and strengthen each other.
-These are the specific frequencies shown in the diagram above.
-Waves at these frequencies are called standing waves because they appear as if they are stationary and vibrating there.
-In the case of an open tube, since it is a free-end reflection, it resonates when 1/2 of the wavelength of the sound wave is exactly the length of the tube.
-This is the fundamental vibration.
+The vibration of sound waves reflects at the end of the flute tube.
+(It may seem strange, but even though it is open, it reflects.)
+There are specific frequencies where the advancing wave and the reflected wave overlap and reinforce each other.
+These are the resonant frequencies depicted in the diagram above.
+Waves at these frequencies appear to vibrate as if they are stationary, hence they are called standing waves.
+In the case of an open tube, due to free-end reflection, resonance occurs when half the wavelength of the sound wave exactly matches the length of the tube.
+This becomes the fundamental vibration.

 Harmonics

-In the case of the flute, all the notes in the first octave (lower notes) are played with the fundamental vibration, but all the notes above the second octave are played with harmonics.
-If you use the same fingering but increase the speed of your breath, you’ll get a higher sound.
+In the case of the flute, all notes in the first octave (low register) are produced using the fundamental vibration, while all notes from the second octave and higher are produced using harmonics.
+You can produce higher notes with the same fingering by increasing the speed of your breath.

 The low D is a fingering with only the pinky finger of the right hand separated, so only the sound hole at the very tip is an open tube.
 In this case, the distance between the mouth piece and the tone hole is half the wavelength of the resonant sound (although there are complicated calculations involved).
 This is the fundamental vibration of the D.